pagkly/Zed/Investopedia3/How Organizational Structures Work.md

 ### Matrix Structure

 The fourth and final organizational structure is a matrix structure.
 It is also the most confusing and the least used.
 This structure matrixes employees across different superiors, divisions, or departments.
-An employee working for a matrixed company, for example, may have duties in both sales and [customer service](https://www.investopedia.com/terms/c/customer-service.asp).
+An employee working for a matrixed company, for example, may have duties in both sales and [[customer service]](https://www.investopedia.com/terms/c/customer-service.asp).

 ## Benefits of Organizational Structures